MissAlegraLov/AlegraStudio/README.md

 # Getting Started with Alegra Studio

 Welcome to Alegra Studio, your startup school on the Internet Computer!
 This project is designed to help young entrepreneurs and students connect, collaborate, and innovate within a decentralized ecosystem.
-Alegra Studio DAO leverages blockchain technology to provide incentives, recognition, and support for your entrepreneurial journey.
+Alegra Studio DAO leverages blockchain technology to provide incentives, recognition, and support for your entrepreneurial journey!

 ## About Alegra Studio DAO